 Efficient management of chargebacks can help airlines move to a healthier cash position, so it´s important to take into consideration several key elements when designing an effective chargeback approach.
 Most of our airline customers consider chargeback management to be a major challenge and therefore have opted for an outsourced managed solution to increase chargeback recovery rates.

-An outsourced managed solution will help airlines achieve an increased recovery rate and save costs through prioritisation and fraud prevention measures, among others.
+An outsourced managed solution will help airlines achieve an increased recovery rate and save costs through prioritization and fraud prevention measures, among others.
 Now is a good time to consider fortifying fraud prevention measures and improving chargeback management processes.

 At Accelya, we help airlines reduce costs and tackle the areas that are key to the payments ecosystem by outsourcing the chargebacks process.
 If you are interested in learning more about how to efficiently manage chargebacks, please contact us or visit our site to learn more about chargebacks outsourcing.